nrfconnect/sdk-nrf/samples/bluetooth/nrf_auraconfig/README.rst

 Make sure you format the SD card with a FAT file system.

-.. _broadcast_configuration_tool_building:
+.. _nrf_auraconfig_building:

 Building and running
 ********************

-.. |sample path| replace:: :file:`samples/bluetooth/broadcast_config_tool`
+.. |sample path| replace:: :file:`samples/bluetooth/nrf_auraconfig`

 .. include:: /includes/build_and_run.txt

 The nRF5340 Audio DK comes pre-programmed with basic firmware that indicates if the kit is functional.
 See :ref:`nrf53_audio_app_dk_testing_out_of_the_box` for more information.

-.. _broadcast_configuration_tool_testing:
+.. _nrf_auraconfig_testing:

 Testing
 *******

-In this testing procedure, the development kit is programmed with the Broadcast Configuration Tool sample.
+In this testing procedure, the development kit is programmed with the nRF Auraconfig sample.

-To test the Broadcast Configuration Tool sample, complete the following steps:
+To test the nRF Auraconfig sample, complete the following steps:

-1. If you are using an :ref:`SD card loaded with the pre-encoded LC3 data <broadcast_configuration_tool_configuration_sd>`, insert it into your development kit.
+1. If you are using an :ref:`SD card loaded with the pre-encoded LC3 data <nrf_auraconfig_configuration_sd>`, insert it into your development kit.
 #.
 Turn on the development kit.
 #.
 Set up the serial connection with the development kit.
 #.
 Configure a BIG using use case 1:

    .. code-block:: console

-      bct usecase 1
+      nac usecase 1

 #.
 Start the broadcaster:

    .. code-block:: console

-      bct start
+      nac start

-You can now send other shell commands, as listed in the :ref:`broadcast_configuration_tool_ui`.
+You can now send other shell commands, as listed in the :ref:`nrf_auraconfig_ui`.

 Dependencies
 ************